Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

-Thus, our government initiates different programs like cash assistance, financial projects, accidents and disabilities and welfare to help them in many ways.
-Either settling for good in our country, education, repatriation or social benefits, our government has the right aid for us.
+Thus, our government initiates different programs like cash assistance, financial projects, accidents disabilities, and welfare to help them in many ways.

 These benefits extend to our dependents too.
-Some of them are cash loans, financial grants, medical assistance and livelihood projects.
+Some of them are cash loans, financial grants, medical assistance, and livelihood projects.

 The Overseas Workers Welfare Administration is the governing arm in promoting them.
 Check out which assistance is suited to you right now.